Stay tuned for announcements for Tenzin's new album slated be released in the Fall of 2018,

 Tenzin Chopak has released three albums of original music with his ensemble Rockwood Ferry, and recently released his fourth album "Awful Good" with Nicholas Walker (double bass), Rosie Newton (violin and vocals), and Greg Evans (drums) in November, 2016.

-His forthcoming fifth album "Alone In The House" is a one microphone, one day, acoustic solo project and was released in March of 2017.
+His fifth album "Alone In The House" is a one microphone, one day, acoustic solo project and was released in March of 2017.

 Review of Tenzin Chopak's fourth album "Awful Good", November, 2016: